 The colourful buildings

-If you, like us, head to Instagram for travel pictures to inspire your trips, then you will have seen the painted houses in Tenby from every conceivable angle.
+If you, like us, head to Instagram to find inspiration for your itinerary, then you will have seen the painted houses in Tenby from every conceivable angle.
 There’s nothing like seeing these rows of coloured houses in person, and the whole town has brightly-painted buildings down every secret street and cobbled alleyway.
 The daffodils lining those on the beachfront in the Spring make for a very patriotic Welsh scene – perfect for our trip just a few days before St. David’s Day!

 The picturesque Georgian houses themselves are reminiscent of vintage British postcards, and are even prettier in the sunshine as all the colours stand out boldly against one another.
-Legend has it that fishermen would paint their homes in varying colours so they could recognise their own as they returned from long trips at sea.
+According to locals, fishermen would paint their homes in varying colours so they could recognise their own as they returned from long trips at sea.
 It’s this rich tapestry of history woven through the streets in Tenby that make it such a special place to visit.

 The history